actionsflow/actionsflow/docs/workflow.md

         id: -1
 ```

-Learn more about MongoDB query sort syntax, please see [`MongoDB query language sort syntax`](https://docs.mongodb.com/manual/reference/method/cursor.sort/index.html) and [`mingo`](https://github.com/kofrasa/mingo).
+To learn more about MongoDB query sort syntax, please see [`MongoDB query language sort syntax`](https://docs.mongodb.com/manual/reference/method/cursor.sort/index.html) and [`mingo`](https://github.com/kofrasa/mingo).

 ## `on.<trigger>.config.limit`

-Optional, `number`, the trigger's results max length, the default value is `undefined`, it means the trigger will handle all items
+Optional, `number`.
+The trigger's results max length.
+The default value is `undefined`, which means the trigger will handle all items.

 ## `on.<trigger>.config.skip`

-Optional, `number`, skip `<count>` results of the trigger's results , the default value is `undefined`, it means the trigger will handle all items
+Optional, `number`.
+Skip `<count>` results of the trigger's results.
+The default value is `undefined`, which means the trigger will handle all items.

 ## `on.<trigger>.config.active`

-Optional, `boolean`, if the trigger is active, default is `true`. for some reason, you can make trigger inactive by set `active: false`
+Optional, `boolean`.
+Configures whether the trigger is active (defaults to `true`).
+You can deactivate triggers by setting `active: false`.

 ## `on.<trigger>.config.skipFirst`

-Optional, `boolean`, whether to skip the data obtained for the first time, if `true`, the trigger will run the next time it get data.
-The default value is `false`
+Optional, `boolean`.
+Configures whether the trigger skips the first time data is obtained.
+If `true`, the trigger will run the next time it get data.
+The default value is `false`.

 ## `on.<trigger>.config.shouldDeduplicate`

-Optional, `boolean`, if the trigger's results should be dedeplicate, the default value is decided by the trigger, you can force to override it.
+Optional, `boolean`.
+Configures if the trigger's results should be deduplicated.
+The default value is dictated by the trigger.
+You use this setting to override the trigger's default configuration.

 ## `on.<trigger>.config.manualRunEvent`

-Optional, `string` or `string[]`, github actions events that should trigger this trigger run manually, the default value is `[]`, you can use `push`, `workflow_dispatch`, `repository_dispatch` as `manualRunEvent` value.
+Optional, `string` or `string[]`.
+Github actions events that should trigger this trigger to run manually.
+The default value is `[]`, but you can use `push`, `workflow_dispatch` and `repository_dispatch` as values.

-For example, if you set a trigger `every` as `1 2 * * *`, then, you don't wait to `02:01` to test your trigger, you can config `workflow_dispatch` as a trigger's `manualRunEvent`, then, if a [`workflow_dispatch`](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#workflow_dispatch) event occurred, your trigger will be triggered.
+For example, if you set a trigger's `every` configuration as `1 2 * * *` and you don't want to wait to `02:01` to test your trigger, you can config `workflow_dispatch` as a trigger's `manualRunEvent`.
+Then, if a [`workflow_dispatch`](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#workflow_dispatch) event occurs, your trigger will be triggered.

 ## `on.<trigger>.config.force`

-Optional, `boolean`, whether to force data to be updated, if `true`, the trigger will ignore cache, every, and last update time.
-The default value is `false`
+Optional, `boolean`.
+Whether to force data to be updated.
+If `true`, the trigger will ignore cache, `every`, and last update time.
+The default value is `false`.

 ## `on.<trigger>.config.skipOnError`

-Optional, `boolean`, Set to `true`, Actionsflow will ignore the trigger for this time if there are any fails.
-The default value is `false`, which means Actionsflow will throw an error, stop to build.
+Optional, `boolean`.
+Set to `true` for Actionsflow to ignore the trigger when it runs and fails.
+The default value is `false`, which means Actionsflow will throw an error and stop the build if there are errors.

 ## `on.<trigger>.config.buildOutputsOnError`

-Optional, `boolean`, Set to `true`, Actionsflow will build a workflow with `on.<trigger>.outcome` as `true`, `on.<trigger>.outputs` as `{}` from failing when a trigger fails.
-The default value is `false`, Actionsflow will skip to build outputs for this trigger this time.
+Optional, `boolean`.
+Set to `true`, Actionsflow will build a workflow with `on.<trigger>.outcome` as `true`, `on.<trigger>.outputs` as `{}` from failing when a trigger fails.
+The default value is `false` - Actionsflow will skip the build outputs for this trigger this time.

 ## `on.<trigger>.config.logLevel`

-Optional, `string`, log level for trigger, the default value is `info`, you can use `trace`, `debug`, `info`, `warn`, `error`
+Optional, `string`.
+Log level for trigger.
+The default value is `info` but you can use `trace`, `debug`, `info`, `warn` and `error`.

 ## `on.<trigger>.config.debug`

-Optional, `boolean`, if debug the trigger, the default value is `false`, if `true`, then the `logLevel` will be `debug`, and the trigger will be triggered when all events occurred, like `push`, `workflow_dispatch`, `repository_dispatch`
+Optional, `boolean`.
+Whether the trigger enables debug mode or not.
+The default value is `false`.
+If `true`, then the `logLevel` will be `debug`, and the trigger will be triggered when any event occurs (like `push`, `workflow_dispatch`, `repository_dispatch`).

 ## `on.<trigger>.config.skipSchedule`

-Optional, `boolean`, if should skip schedule event, the default is `false`, if `true`, the trigger will ignore `every` param, not triggered by `schedule` event, use this param when you want a trigger run only manually.
+Optional, `boolean`.
+Whether the trigger should skip schedule event.
+The default is `false`.
+If `true`, the trigger will ignore the `every` param and not run when triggered by the `schedule` event.
+Use this param when you want a trigger to run only manually.

 ## `on.<trigger>.<param>`

-Optional, the trigger's options, defined by the specific trigger, you should read the trigger's documentation to get all options that available for the trigger.
-For [`rss`](./triggers/rss.md) example:
+Optional.
+The trigger's options, defined by the specific trigger.
+You should read the trigger's documentation to see all available options for the trigger.
+For example, for the [`rss`](./triggers/rss.md) trigger:

 ```yaml
 on: